zxperts/ecommerce-project-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Deploy on Gh-itHub

+Change the "outputPath" to  "docs",
+Run the following command
+>>npm run build

+Change the href to "ecommerce-project-frontend"

+In cmd
+>>git init
+git remote add origin https://github.com/.... git add . git commit -m 'initial commit' git push origin master

+In the public directory add a GitHub Pages
+Source: Deploy from branch
+Select the master/docs